The Dresden Files short fiction: "B is for Bigfoot"

 Strength of a River in His Shoulders is a Bigfoot who has a son, Irwin Pounder, by an archaeologist he met during a dig.
 When River learns that Irwin is being bullied at school, he worries about the boy's safety and hires Harry Dresden to investigate.
 Harry learns that Irwin's tormentors are under the protection of a svartalf who threatens to kill Harry if he interferes, but Harry finds a way for Irwin to solve the problem on his own.

 Set between Fool Moon and Grave Peril, B is for Bigfoot was published in Under My Hat: Tales From the Cauldron (August 28, 2012, ISBN 978-0375868306).
 It was later reprinted in Brief Cases and Working for Bigfoot.

 "Bombshells"

 In the months after Harry Dresden's death, Molly Carpenter is on the run, living on the road and keeping under the White Council's radar, all the while being tutored by the Leanansidhe on the arts of survival and magical fighting.
 Encounters and skirmishes with the Fomor are increasingly frequent, until the Leanansidhe sends her in a mission to Svartalfheim in order to rescue Thomas Raith from execution.
 Molly discovers that a treaty of neutrality between the Fomors and the Svartalves is to be signed in a few hours and that the Fomor mean to explode a bomb during the ceremony causing numerous deaths, and sets out to prevent it.
 Her life turns for the better after succeeding.
 Narrated by Molly Carpenter.

-Set between Changes and Ghost Story, Bombshells was published in Dangerous Women (December 3, 2013 ISBN 978-0765332066).
+Set between Ghost Story and Cold Days, Bombshells was published in Dangerous Women (December 3, 2013 ISBN 978-0765332066).
 It was later reprinted in Brief Cases.